ZurickBuita/mycart-ecommerce/README.md

 # MyCart E-commerce

 MyCart E-commerce is a web application built with Laravel and Filament, designed to provide a seamless online shopping experience.
-This project includes core e-commerce functionalities such as product browsing, cart management, order processing, and robust admin tools.
+This project includes core e-commerce functionalities such as product browsing, cart, checkout, and admin management.

 ## Features